Back to all posts

 Is a furnished apartment better than a hotel for a 2-6 week World Cup stay?

 Usually, yes, if the trip includes remote work, groceries, laundry, multiple match days, or a couple sharing space.
-Hotels can still be best for short service-first stays.
+Hotels can still be better for short service-first stays.
 For longer stays, the apartment advantage is routine and clarity, not only price.

 What should I verify before booking a World Cup apartment in Mexico City?

-Where should longer-stay visitors base themselves in Mexico City for World Cup 2026?
+Are Airbnb-style rentals regulated in Mexico City for World Cup 2026?

 Can StayWork guarantee World Cup availability or lower prices?